KarlKeisel/Eyewear-DecisionTree/README.md

 # Eyewear-DecisionTree
-Using scikit learn to build a predictor for my sales geomap project.
+Using scikit learn to build a predictor for my eyewear-saleswebsite project.

 Hello all!